-ITW’s longstanding commitment to sustainability is rooted in our core values and fundamental to who we are as a company.
-Supported by strong governance practices, we are inspired to make a difference for our people, our communities and the environment.
+At ITW, our long-standing commitment to sustainability is rooted in our core values and is fundamental to who we are as a company.
+ITW’s robust governance practices guide our approach and serve as the Foundation for how we make a difference for the environment, our people and our communities.

-Guided by our decentralized, entrepreneurial culture, our sustainability strategy is operationalized at the division level – each of our 83 divisions executes the programs and initiatives that provide meaningful impact for their business, all in support of our goal to be one of the world’s best performing, highest quality and most-respected industrial companies.
+Consistent with ITW’s decentralized, entrepreneurial culture, our sustainability strategy provides a framework for each of our 84 divisions to execute the programs and initiatives that provide meaningful impact for their business, prioritized using our 80/20 philosophy.
+Aligned with ITW’s enterprise strategy, our sustainability strategy supports our goal to be one of the world’s best performing, highest-quality and most respected industrial companies.

-In closing, thank you for your continued interest in ITW, and thank you to ITW’s dedicated colleagues around the world who support our sustainability journey.
+In closing, thank you for your continued interest in and support of ITW’s sustainability efforts, and thank you to our dedicated colleagues around the world who support our sustainability journey.

 Christopher A. O’Herlihy